tidyverse/tidyverse.org/content/blog/ggplot2-4-0-0-s7/index.md

 pak::pak("tidyverse/ggplot2")
 ```

 It should also automatically install scales 1.4.0, which is needed for this release.
 One of the things to inspect first is the result of R CMD check on your package, with the development version of ggplot2 installed.
 It can be invoked by [`devtools::check()`](https://devtools.r-lib.org/reference/check.html).
-This is also the check CRAN also runs on your package to keep tabs on if your package continues to work.
-If you are lucky, this will happily report that there are no problems and you can stop reading this guide!
+This is also the check CRAN runs on your package to keep tabs on whether your package continues to work.
+If you are lucky, it will happily report that there are no problems and you can stop reading this guide!
 If you are unlucky, it will list errors and warnings associated with running your package.
 It might be that your examples no longer work, test assumptions are no longer met or vignettes run amock.
 If you use visual snapshots from the vdiffr package, you may certainly expect (mostly harmless) imperceptible changes.

 As you're still reading, I'm assuming there are problems to solve.
 The next step is determining who should fix these problems.
 We have tried to facilitate some backwards compatibility, but we also cannot anticipate every contingency.
 If something is broken with classes, generics, methods or object oriented programming in general, this guide describes problems and remedies.
 Because ggplot2 does not go back to S3, we hope that you will facilitate the migration to S7 in your code where appropriate.
 If there are other issues that pop up that you think might be best repaired in ggplot2, you can post an issue in the [issue tracker](https://github.com/tidyverse/ggplot2/issues).

 That said, let's go through S7 a bit.
 [S7](https://rconsortium.github.io/S7/) is a newer object oriented programming system that is built on top of the older S3 system.
-It was build by a collaboration of developers from different niches in the R community, ranging from R Core, to Bioconductor to the tidyverse.
+It was build by a collaboration of developers from different parts in the R community, ranging from R Core, to Bioconductor to the tidyverse.
 It aims to succeed the simpler S3 and more complex S4 systems.
 Aside from simply modernising ggplot2, the migration to S7 also enables features that are hard to implement in S3, such as double dispatch.
 For years now, people have been asking for more control over how plots are declared at both sides of the `+` operator, which S7 will facilitate.

 ## Classes